Operations & Benchmarks

 What most owners underestimate is what happens when you add FICA, benefits, and consumable costs on top of it, and then run the math at current utilization.
 The result is often a contribution margin that is half what the compensation structure was designed to produce.

+Injector compensation is where med spa P&Ls get complicated fastest.
+The rate you set matters less than how you define the base.
 Gross revenue, net of consumables, and tiered commission all produce different outcomes from the same injector and the same client volume.
 Getting the structure wrong does not show up as a single bad month.
 It shows up as a practice that grows revenue and watches margin compress at the same time.

 What is the average injector commission at a medical spa?